weichong-ong/Bay_Wheels_System_Data_Explanatory_Visualization/README.md

 - Casual users have a longer trip compared to member users in average, and they use electric bikes generally for a shorter distance trip, whereas they prefer docked bike for a longer distance trip.

 ## Key Insights for Presentation
 For the presentation, I dropped out the city variable as it did not give meaningful insights.
+80% of the data points are from San Francisco.
+Therefore, it would not give a fair comparison betweent the cities.
-Instead, I focused on answering the following questions:
+Instead, I focused on independent variables like hour of the day, day of the week, user types and bike types.
+The topics that I covered in the presentations are:
 1. When are most trips taken in terms of time of day or day of the week?
 2. How long does the average trip take?
 3. Does the average trip duration depend on